gitmurilo/gitmurilo/README.md

 ### Welcome to my profile! 🍪🇧🇷
 - I'm interested in hacking and bug bounty 🪲
-- Learning mobile development 📱
+- Learning computer network 🌐